Hot Water Pumps, Metlund, Grundfos, Autocirc, RedyTemp, Taco, Armstrong, Chilipepper, and Watts Premier

 Tankless Water Heaters

-Demand systems work great with tankless water heaters since they don't circulate the water and most demand systems have the power required to turn on tankless units.
+on-demand systems work great with tankless water heaters since they don't circulate the water and most on-demand systems have the power required to turn on tankless units.

 Tankless hot water takes longer to get to your fixtures than if you had a storage water heater since the tankless heater must heat the water first, and typically requires 10 seconds or so longer than a storage heater.

-Manufacturers of hot water demand systems include Chilipepper Sales, Metlund Demand Pumps, and Taco which uses a licensed version of the Metlund system.
+Manufacturers of hot water on-demand systems include Chilipepper Sales, Metlund on-demand Pumps, and Taco which uses a licensed version of the Metlund system.
 The Metlund systems actually use traditional Taco hot water circulating pumps, and only the larger models can run tankless water heaters.